There has been a lot of rumors regarding cannabis link building lately.

-This white hat link building method is still alive and well in 2017 but will cost you a some money.
+This white hat cannabis link building method is still alive and well in 2020 but will cost you some money.

 The general idea behind it is that your scholarship page will be featured on a university website.

-In a nutshell, the .edu website will point their students to your page so that everyone can read the requirements of the scholarship and participate.
-By doing so they’ll give you a juicy backlink to your page.
+In a nutshell, the .edu website will point their students to your page so that everyone can read the scholarship requirements and participate.
+By doing so, they’ll give you a juicy backlink to your page.

 Similar goes with contests where you are working with organizations in order to achieve a goal.

-Again, you will be promoted through organization’s website.
+Again, you will be promoted through the organization’s website.

-- Go for as many educational websites as possible but always give advantage to those that are more popular and authoritative.
+- Go for as many educational websites as possible but always give an advantage to more popular and authoritative ones.
 They usually have better stats and attract more attention.

 - Think about your scholarship budget.
 Is it really worth it to create a scholarship just for a few links?

-- Give longer deadline to your scholarship campaign.
+- Give a more extended deadline for your scholarship campaign.
 This will allow you to get more links before it ends.
-6-12 months is a good choice.
+6-12 months is the right choice.